-Trump: No campaign cash paid to porn actor
+Trump: No campaign cash paid to Daniels

 There is no mention of any debt to Mr Cohen on Mr Trump's personal financial disclosure form from June 2017.

-Has what Mr Trump said squared with Mr Giuliani?
+Does what Mr Trump say square with Mr Giuliani?

-The former New York City mayor recently joined Mr Trump's legal team and had earlier been interviewed by Sean Hannity on Fox News.
+Former New York City mayor Rudy Giuliani recently joined Mr Trump's legal team and had earlier been interviewed by Sean Hannity on Fox News, surprising many with his comments.

-The campaign finance issue appeared to be one his main motives for appearing on the programme.

-Mr Giuliani said: "That money was not campaign money...
-No campaign finance violation.

 He added that the president "didn't know about the specifics of it, as far as I know, but he did know about the general arrangement that Michael would take care of things like this".